Can You Use Your Credit Card in Fiji?© FijiPocketGuide.com

 Can You Use Your Credit Card in Fiji?

 Secure and easy to use, credit cards are a popular payment method when travelling.
-The peace of mind of having that extra bit of overdraft, should you need it in an emergency, is a major drawcard for using credit cards overseas, as well as added benefits perhaps like travel insurance.
-However, there are certainly a few things you need to know about using a credit card in Fiji.
-While credit cards are accepted by major resorts and within Fiji’s most populated areas, you simply can’t rely on paying with your credit card in some of the remoter areas or the outer islands.
+The peace of mind of having that extra bit of overdraft, should you need it in an emergency, is a major drawcard for using credit cards overseas, while being able to use the same debit card you use at home is also super convenient.
+However, there are certainly a few things you need to know about using credit and debit cards in Fiji.
+While credit cards are accepted by major resorts and within Fiji’s most populated areas, you simply can’t rely on paying with your credit card in some of the remote areas or the outer islands.
 Travellers should also be aware of the surcharges applied to credit cards, both from issuing banks and local businesses.
-We’ll go over the details in this quick overview of using your credit card in Fiji.
+We’ll review the details in this quick overview of using your credit card in Fiji.

-For more money advice, take a look at What is the Currency in Fiji?
+For more payment methods, including app payments, cash and more, take a look at our guide, What is the Best Way to Pay in Fiji?

-• Use credit cards as little as possible to save money on foreign currency services charged by your bank, as well as surcharges by Fijian businesses
+1. Use credit cards as little as possible to save money on foreign currency services charged by your bank, as well as surcharges by Fijian businesses.

-• Major resorts and services in towns and cities accept credit card
+2. Major resorts and services in towns and cities accept credit cards.

-• ATMs are available in major towns and cities, not on the smaller outer islands
+3. ATMs are available in major towns and cities, not on the smaller outer islands.

-• Have ample cash available if travelling to the outer islands.
-See how much you need in What is the Cost of Travelling in Fiji?
+4. Have ample cash available if travelling to the outer islands.
+See how much you need in How Much Spending Money Do You Need for Fiji?

-• Use the rest of your leftover currency to pay for your resort bill when leaving Fiji and put the remainder of your bill on your credit card.
+5. Use the rest of your leftover currency to pay your resort bill when leaving Fiji, and put the remainder of your bill on your credit card.

 • MasterCard